adamhatton/quizle-drf-api/README.md

 **Model**

-An instance of this model is created when a user completes a quiz and contains the user's fastest time for completion.
+An instance of this model is created when a user completes a quiz and it contains the user's fastest time for completion.
 Instances of this model are created automatically on the front end.

 A user can only have one score per quiz, so the model prevents additional instances being made for the same user.